gyulanemeth/bluefox.email/docs/projects/forms-and-pages.md

 ## Signup page

-The sign-up page for subscriber list allows users to create a form that subscribers can use to sign up directly from their website.
+The sign-up page for each list allows users to create a form that subscribers can use to sign up directly from their website.
+Each List has its own unique sign-up form, ensuring that subscribers are added to the correct audience.
 This page provides an easy way to customize the form, generate the necessary HTML code, and integrate it into external sites without the need for backend code.

 ### How It Works

 Users can customize the sign-up form through the interface, then copy the generated HTML code and paste it into their website.
 Once implemented, visitors can enter their details and subscribe directly to the subscriber list in Bluefox.email.

 ::: info Important Note:
-To ensure the form functions correctly on your website, you must whitelist your website domain.
+To ensure the form functions correctly on your website, you must [whitelist](/docs/projects/settings#domain-whitelist) your website domain.
 Navigate to Project Settings → Whitelist and add your domain to the whitelist.
 :::

 ### Interface Overview